wanjieeee/ITMGT-Final-Project/README.md

 # ITMGT Final Project
-**This GitHub repository serves as the final submission of Group 12 for our ITMGT Project.**
+**This repository serves as the final submission of Group 12 (Crisostomo, Lim, Tan) for our ITMGT Project.
+This includes the write-up (github readme), codes, and some screenshots of the project.**

 ## Introduction
 There is a clear distinction between code that works and code that creates a playable experience.
 This is the primary lesson and concept we all have learned throughout this coding journey.

-As chess players ourselves, playing thousands of games on websites like lichess.org and chess.com, we've wondered how these websites successfully created a platform for its players to play chess digitally, contrary to its nature as a traditionally renowned board game.
-But we saw the potential of creating it ourselves by conceptualizing the game into a form of code using our knowledge in python.
-By allowing ourselves to see through the board as a series of rows and column, attributing chess pieces as a variable, and implementing the chess rules using code, we knew that it was possible.
+As chess players ourselves, playing thousands of games on websites like lichess.org and chess.com, we've wondered how these websites successfully created a platform for their players to play chess digitally, contrary to its nature as a traditionally renowned board game.
+But we saw the potential of creating it ourselves by conceptualizing the game into a form of code using our knowledge of Python.
+By allowing ourselves to see through the board as a series of rows and columns, attributing chess pieces as a variable, and implementing the chess rules using code, we knew that it was possible.

-By creating a simple offline chess game using python, allowing two individuals to play chess using a single laptop and computer, we continued to pursue this game development project.
+By creating a simple offline chess game using Python, allowing two individuals to play chess using a single laptop and computer, we continued to pursue this game development project.

 ## Python Chess Game
-This is a program that runs a chess game using only Python using its **pygame** library.
+This is a program that runs a chess game using only Python and its `pygame` library.

 <img width="589" height="615" alt="image" src="https://github.com/user-attachments/assets/cbfeefa1-e560-493f-8433-2888a081ee58" />

 ### Requirements
-To start this project, it required us these three important components:
+To start this project, it required us to have these three important components:
 * Python (duh)
-* pygame (using pip install pygame)
+* `pygame` (using pip install pygame)
 * A code editor like VS Code and Sublime Text

 ### What's Inside